-May 26, 2016 - Strong upper level disturbances combined with above average moisture levels and favorable upper level wind patterns to produce a round of severe thunderstorms that eventually trained and produced excessive rainfall and flash flood during the afternoon hours of the 26th and on into the overnight and early morning hours of the 27th.
+May 26, 2016 - Strong upper level disturbances combined with above average moisture levels and favorable wind patterns to produce a round of severe thunderstorms that produced excessive rainfall and flash flood during the afternoon hours of the 26th and on into the overnight and early morning hours of the 27th.
 Rainfall totals of 6 to 10 inches were common with much of the rain falling in a 3 to 6 hour period.
+High water made roads impassable including US 190 in Kurten, and SH 6 southbound at FM 2818.
+Many roadways were flooded and impassable between Bryan and College Station.
+Tennessee Road in North Bryan as well as Villa Maria Road between Texas and Cavitt Roads were impassable due to flood waters.